-Section 7 Section 7: Putting things right Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation Where something has gone wrong a landlord must acknowledge this and set out the actions it has already taken, or intends to take, to put things right.
-These can include: Apologising; Acknowledging where things have gone wrong; Further information is included 7.1 Providing an explanation, assistance or reasons; Yes Sections 7 and 7.1 details this approach and this structure is set out in template letters. within internal Complaints Guidance and refers to the Ombudsman's Apologies Guidance. • Taking action if there has been delay; Reconsidering or changing a decision; Amending a record or adding a correction or addendum; Providing a financial remedy; Changing policies, procedures or practices.
+Section 7: Putting things right Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 7.1 Where something has gone wrong a landlord must acknowledge this and set out the actions it has already taken, or intends to take, to put things right.
+These can include: Apologising; Acknowledging where things have gone wrong; Providing an explanation, assistance or reasons; Taking action if there has been delay; Reconsidering or changing a decision; Amending a record or adding a correction or addendum; Providing a financial remedy; Changing policies, procedures or practices.
+Yes Section 7 details this approach and this structure is set out in template letters.
+7.1 states When considering redress for complaints from our residents, the guidance issued by the Housing Ombudsman should be referred to in addition to the relevant Compensation Policy.
 7.2 Any remedy offered must reflect the impact on the resident as a result of any fault identified.
 Yes Sections 7 and 7.1 details this approach.
 7.3 The remedy offer must clearly set out what will happen and by when, in agreement with the resident where appropriate.
 Any remedy proposed must be followed through to completion.
 Yes Sections 7 and 7.1 details this approach and this is set out within the template letters.
 7.4 Landlords must take account of the guidance issued by the Ombudsman when deciding on appropriate remedies.
-Yes Section 7.1 states that we will have regard to our Compensation Policy.
-This Policy uses Housing Ombudsman's structure and has guidance attached which refers to the Remedies Guidance.
-Section 8.2 of the Complaints Guidance sets out 'What Makes a Good Apology' and refers to the Ombudsman's Apologies Guidance.
+Yes 7.1 states When considering redress for complaints from our residents, the guidance issued by the Housing Ombudsman should be referred to in addition to the relevant Compensation Policy.